 Based on the information in your benefits application and Employment History form, we may ask you to provide additional information, including copies of official documents.
 This information may include copies of marriage certificates, children's birth certificates, death certificates, proof of enrollment in schools for dependent children, etc. This information is necessary to establish basic facts about your entitlement to benefits or the entitlement of members of your family.

-We will also ask you to identify all sources of medical information about the miner.
+If you must prove that the miner's death was due to or hastened by pneumoconiosis to be entitled to benefits, we will also ask you to identify all sources of medical information about the miner.
 This information should include the names of hospitals where the miner received treatment, the names of physicians who treated the miner during his or her life, and any other sources of information about the miner's health or death (including any state or federal award for the miner's disability or death).
 If you obtained an autopsy of the miner, we will need to know the name of the physician who performed it.
 We will request copies from you or the medical facility of all the information that appears relevant to determining whether black lung disease caused the miner's death.
 If necessary, we may ask a physician of our choosing to review the medical evidence and provide an opinion on the cause(s) of the miner's death.

 After we receive all of the relevant information, we will conduct a preliminary review and determine whether the information supports an award or a denial of your claim.
 This review is not final.
 You will receive a letter describing the information we received and the reasons for our opinion about your entitlement.
-This letter is the “Schedule for the Submission of Additional Evidence.”
-The “Schedule” will inform you about your opportunity to submit additional evidence, your right to obtain medical evidence from a physician of your own choosing, and the time limits for submitting evidence.
+This letter is the 'Schedule for the Submission of Additional Evidence'.
+The 'Schedule' will inform you about your opportunity to submit additional evidence, your right to obtain medical evidence from a physician of your own choosing, and the time limits for submitting evidence.
 If we find that a coal company is liable for your claim, that company has the right to submit evidence from a physician of its choice.